unt-libraries/warc-metadata-sidecar/README.md

 [![Build Status](https://github.com/unt-libraries/warc-metadata-sidecar/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/unt-libraries/warc-metadata-sidecar/actions)

-This library is intended to extract data into a metadata sidecar from WARC/ARC files and convert the sidecar data into a cdxj file.
+This library is intended to extract data into a metadata sidecar from WARC/ARC files and convert the sidecar data into a CDXJ file.

 ## Installation